netomantonio/matrix-protocol/ZOF_ZION_ORCHESTRATION_FRAMEWORK.md

 ## 📊 CANONICAL TELEMETRY METRICS

-For effective observability and monitoring of ZWF workflows, we establish standardized metrics that should be collected during the execution of each flow.
+For effective observability and monitoring of ZOF workflows, we establish standardized metrics that should be collected during the execution of each flow.

 ### 🕘 **State Transition Duration Metrics**
 ```yaml